 The Houndé South properties are located in the southwestern region of Burkina Faso, West Africa.
 The property area is accessible from the capital city of Ouagadougou via paved National Route 1, a distance of about 400 km.
 Access is also available from Bobo-Dioulasso, Burkina Faso’s second largest city, on National Route 1 for 90 km.
 A network of roads and trails which were locally upgraded or built by Avion Resources, provides access to the various parts of the permit.

 Property & Claims

 Savary Gold, through a wholly-owned subsidiary, has an option to earn a 100% interest in the Houndé South Property from Endeavour Mining Corporation.
 In order to exercise this option, Savary must spend US$3 million in exploration within two years of the date of the option agreement and issue 19.9% of its outstanding shares to Endeavour.

-The property is comprised of two exploration licences, Diosso and Mandiasso, covering a total of 375 km2 and two exploration licence applications, Kelesso and Fakoro, covering 125 km2, for a total area under license of 500 km2.
+The property is comprised of two exploration licenses, Diosso and Mandiasso, covering a total of 375 km2, and two exploration license applications, Kelesso and Fakoro, covering 125 km2, for a total area under license of 500 km2.